Linux FPAC mini-HOWTO

 ln -s /etc/rc.d/rc.ax25 ax25

 10.1.
-Router configuration
+Router and Firewall configurations

 If your Linux computer is directly connected to your DSL box without a router, the following applies to your DSL router settings.